tnware/django-entra-auth/docs/settings_ref.rst

 * **Default**: ``False``
 * **Type**: ``boolean``

-This parameter will create groups from ADFS in the Django database if they do not exist already.
+This parameter will create groups from Entra ID in the Django database if they do not exist already.

 ``True`` will create groups.